ismaelyws/themely-whmcs-module/README.md

 **Step 2**

-To install the module it will need to be uploaded to your WHMCS installation.
 Upload the contents of the **whmcs** folder which contains the **modules** & **templates** folders to the root directory of your WHMCS installation location.
 Once uploaded the addon will be available within your admin area.

 ![Upload the module](assets/upload-module.PNG)